 The right to request flexible working allows employees to make a variety of requests regarding their working pattern.
 The types of requests we often see are requests to reduce working hours from full time to part time, to work from home for some or all of the employee’s working time or to work during term time only.

 Yes.
-The right to request flexible working is no longer limited to those who make a request to care for a child or an adult.
+The right to request flexible working is not limited to those with caring responsibilities.

 No. However, employers can only refuse a flexible working request on certain permitted statutory grounds.